allea/concrete-abstractions/README.md

 # concrete-abstractions

-solutions for the exercises of the 'concrete abstractions' book
+solutions for the (hard - IMHO) exercises of the 'concrete abstractions' book